Banks of the Ohio: Background

 The song is similar to other murder ballads in the idiom of songs such as "The Lexington Murder" and "The Knoxville Girl".
 These ballads may be traced back to the British broadside tradition of songs dated to at least the end of 18th century, such as "The Oxford Girl" and "The Berkshire Tragedy" (Roud 263; Laws P35), songs that may have been based on real events.
 In these songs, the murderer posing as the narrator asked a girl to walk with him to talk about marriage; he then attacked and killed her, throwing her body into the river, a crime for which he would be hanged.

 "Banks of the Ohio" also has some superficial similarity to "Omie Wise" and "Pretty Polly", songs which are also generally narrated in the first person by a killer called Willie, but differing significantly in the narrative; the killer explains why he killed his love, and spends much of the song expressing his sorrow and regret.
 Musically, it is distinguished by a long refrain which calmly reflects the love and the hopes for the future which he felt before the murder.
 This gives a different psychological tone to the song, and accompanying singers (or indeed the audience) the possibility of singing along in chorus.

 Another, less-well-known version of the song is entitled "On the Banks of the Old Pedee".
 The lyrics of "Banks of the Ohio" are sometimes adapted for a female singer.

 Commercial recordings of the song started in August 1927 with a country version by Red Patterson's Piedmont Log Rollers (as "Down by the Banks of the Ohio"), and by Grayson and Whitter (as "I'll Never Be Yours") the same year as one of their first recordings for Gennett.
 Other early country music stars who recorded the song included Ernest Stoneman (1928), Clayton McMichen (1931), The Callahan Brothers (1934), The Blue Sky Boys (1936), and The Monroe Brothers (1936).
 The Blue Sky Boys partly rearranged the song and their version appears on the soundtrack of the 1973 film Paper Moon.

 Olivia Newton-John version

 Olivia Newton-John recorded an arrangement of the song by John Farrar and Bruce Welch in 1971, for her album If Not for You.
 It was released as the second single from the album after its title track "If Not for You", and it became her first number one hit in Australia, reaching the top of the Go-Set Chart in November 1971.
 It was also successful in the UK, peaking at number 6, but failed to reach the top 40 in Canada and the US, peaking at number 69 and 94, respectively.
 The distinctive bass backing vocals were provided by English musician and vocal session arranger Mike Sammes.

-In Newton-John's version, the prospective bride murders her male lover, after he refuses to marry her.
+The track was recorded May 1971 at Abbey Road, Studio 2, in London In Newton-John's version, the prospective bride murders her male lover, after he refuses to marry her.